Groups

 Biomedical Image Processing group (ANCORA)

-ANCORA is a research group of the Universitat Politècnica de Catalunya working on biomedical image processing.
-We apply traditional and deep learning approaches in order to recognize patterns and extract functional biomarkers in a wide range of clinical applications including brain development, vasculomics, radiomics, digital histopathology, rare diseases or translational cardiology.
+ANCORA works on biomedical image processing.
+The group applies traditional and deep learning approaches in order to recognize patterns and extract functional biomarkers in a wide range of clinical applications including brain development, vasculomics, radiomics, digital histopathology, rare diseases or translational cardiology.

 The group has been awarded by the SGR quality seal from the Generalitat de Catalunya and collaborates with different hospitals and research centers in Spain and abroad.